 Ends Measurement Annual Metrics Efficient number of households served Households served (#) Set based on program capacity, prior year(s) attainment and funds available.
 New households served (#) Set based on program capacity, prior year(s) attainment and funds available.
 Program Occupancy rate (%) At least 80% to ensure efficient use of available capacity.
 (Monitored only.)
-Average length of participation Not to exceed: 125 days for short-term family programs 110 days for the single adult RRH programs 180 days for medium-term programs Access to resources/services to move to and stabilize housing Usage of CSB Direct Client Assistance (%) At least 60% for families and 50% for single adults exiting RRH programs.
+Average length of participation Not to exceed: • 240 days for short-term programs • 300 days for medium-term Access to resources/services to move to and stabilize housing Usage of CSB Direct Client Assistance (%) At least 60% for families and 50% for single adults exiting RRH programs.
 Average Engagement Time Not to exceed 7 days, calculated from the date of program referral to program entry.

-Average length of shelter stay Not to exceed: • 34 days for families • 35 days for single adults (calculated from the date of program entry to shelter exit).
+Ends Measurement Annual Metrics Average length of shelter stay Not to exceed: • 34 days for families • 35 days for single adults (calculated from the date of program entry to shelter exit).
 Housing Affordability at Exit (%) (Family programs only) At least 50% of successful households have their housing affordability ratio, measured as cost of housing (rent and utilities) divided by the household's income at exit, lower than 50%.

-Ends Measurement Annual Metrics (Monitored only).
+(Monitored only).
 Increase in cash income, other than employment, from entry to exit or end of reporting period (%) (J2H and DV only) At least 30% of adults will increase income from other sources than employment from entry to exit or end of reporting period.
 Increase in income from employment, from entry to exit or end of reporting period (%) (J2H and DV only) At least 15% of adults will have increased employment income from entry to exit or end of reporting period.
 Basic needs met in a non-congregate environment Successful housing outcome (%) At least 75% for families and 50% for single adults exiting the RRH programs.
 Successful housing outcome (#) Calculated based on the Successful housing outcomes % measurement.
 Not re-enter the emergency shelter system Recidivism (%) Less than 10% of those who obtain housing will return to homelessness within 180 days of program exit.
 Efficient and effective use of a pool of community resources Cost per household Cost per household will be consistent with budget.
 Evaluated annually and presented to the CoC.
 Pass program certification Provide resources and services to end homelessness.